samithaj/RBNF/README.md

 ##Finding inverse matrix

-Because we reduced the RBF neurons for inverse calculation we have  K*N matrix where   K< N	so we can’t calculate the inverse matrix in normal method
+Because of the reduced  RBF neurons, for inverse calculation we have  K*N matrix where   K< N	so we can’t calculate the inverse matrix in normal method

 w=ΦTy

-So we had to use   Moore-Penrose Pseudoinverse  which was a generalization of the inverse matrix.[
+Use   Moore-Penrose Pseudoinverse  which was a generalization of the inverse matrix.[

 w=(ΦTΦ) -1ΦTy   (if ΦTΦ  )

 Because native scala doesn't have a way to calculate inverse matrix we used “Breeze” which is a numerical processing library for Scala.
 We used pinv(a) to calculate inverse matrix in Moore-Penrose Pseudoinverse